-MDP, one of MC's consolidated subsidiaries, is promoting the reduction of greenhouse gases in metallurgical coal business (BMA) in Australia together with its partner, BHP.
-BMA is considering various reduction initiatives such as renewable energy procurement, methane gas reduction and diesel displacement.
-In 2020, BMA signed a five-year contract to switch half of the electricity demand of the entire mine to electricity derived from low-carbon power sources such as renewables, and plans to reduce its Scope 2 emissions of the project by about 50% by 2025.
+MDP, one of MC's consolidated subsidiaries, is promoting the reduction of greenhouse gas emissions in its metallurgical coal business BHP Mitsubishi Alliance (BMA) in Australia.
+BMA is evaluating and undertaking various emission reduction initiatives such as; procuring renewable energy , methane gas reduction and diesel fuel displacement.

+In 2020, BMA signed a five-year contract to switch half of the electricity demand of its mines to electricity derived from low-carbon power sources such as renewables (solar, wind etc.).
+This initiative will reduce BMA's electricity Scope 2 emissions by about 50% by 2025.
 The cumulative reduction amount would be approximately 500,000 tons (MDP portion).
-The contract will support the development of new solar and wind farm in Queensland as well as contribute to transition to sustainable energy use and new job opportunities in the region.
+This initiative will support the development of new solar and wind farms in Queensland, contributing to the transition to sustainable energy use and new job opportunities in the region.